 One reason that finding optimisation expertise can be a challenge is that it requires a variety of skills in multiple disciplines.
 Some skills are adaptable from existing roles.
 Web developers, creative specialists and analyst roles often have the fundamental skills needed to come up to speed quickly when joining an optimisation team.

 However, there are many nuances that can have dramatic impacts on the success of a testing or targeting effort, so it is important to ensure that all members of the team receive the appropriate training.
 For instance, it is unlikely that your current web analyst is familiar with the various statistical methods used in multivariate testing or how to interpret test results without practical experience.
+(To see how challenging interpreting results can be view this blog).

 On the flip side, a complete optimisation team includes roles with a keen understanding of optimisation strategy, test design and optimisation program development.
 These skills can be challenging to learn and difficult to master – requiring a breadth and depth of experience that normally translates to years of practice.